Keep Your Head Up

 A compassionate resource for teachers and school staff supporting children and families facing life-limiting diagnoses.
 This book offers insight into grief, resilience, and how to create safe spaces rooted in care, communication, and understanding.

-Early Praise for Keep Your Head Up
+Praise for Keep Your Head Up

 • “Dr. Tasha Faruqui's Keep Your Head Up is an insightful journey through the challenges and triumphs of raising a child with medical needs.
 As the CEO of Make-A-Wish America, I have witnessed firsthand the transformative power of a wish in bringing hope, strength and joy to children and their families.
 Dr. Faruqui's heartfelt narrative beautifully captures this perspective, showcasing the resilience that defines the Make-A-Wish experience.
 This book is an inspiring reminder that even in the face of adversity, joy and hope can be found.”